vsokhoyan/selected_projects/README.md

 **Outcome:** First-author publications in Physics Letters B and Physical Review C.

 - V. Sokhoyan, S. Prakhov, A. Fix et al., “Measurement of the beam-helicity asymmetry in photoproduction of π0η pairs on carbon, aluminum, and lead“, Phys.
 Lett.
-B 802, 135243 (2020), .
+B 802, 135243 (2020), [Read on arxiv](https://arxiv.org/abs/1907.00232).
 - V. Sokhoyan, S. Prakhov, A. Fix et al., “Study of the gammap→pi0 eta p reaction with the A2 setup at MAMI”, Phys.
-Rev. C 97, 055212 (2018).
+Rev. C 97, 055212 (2018), [Read on arxiv](https://arxiv.org/abs/1803.00727).

 ---